8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Nutrition

 2. Really Consider Your Eating Habits.

 Did you have too many glasses of wine at last night’s party?
 Maybe you ate half the cheese ball at the office potluck?
 If you can pinpoint several recent setbacks, it’s essential to take a step back and rethink your eating behavior as a whole, says McCormick.
-Writing down what you eat—whether in the Tracker App or in a notebook—can really help put this into perspective.
+Writing down what you eat—whether in your phone or in a notebook—can really help put this into perspective.
 “The way to get back on track is to make healthier choices in the types and amounts of foods we eat,” she says.

 3. Have a Happy Holiday.